 The essential items to be noted here are

-- Horizon Line – This is the maximum distance eyesight can see, and it appears as a straight line.
+- Horizon Line – This is the maximum distance eyesight can see and appears as a straight line.

 - Convergence Points – A vanishing point on the horizon line where the parallel lines in the drawing converge.

-- Appears to Converge – All the Geometric shapes and organic shapes appear to reduce in size linearly, or we can say they appear to convert towards the Point of convergence.
+- Appears to Converge – All the geometric and organic shapes appear to reduce in size linearly, or we can say they appear to convert towards the Point of convergence.

 - The illusion of Depth – Even though the Artwork is on a flat surface, the Artwork will appear to have depth using the linear perspective rules.